unitoftime/mythfall-wiki/src/items/hats/hats.md

 # Hats

 ## General Information
-Hats in Mythfall are the most numerous and varied category of itmes as of now - they are equppable pieces of equpment, that can grant the player various and numerous buff, ranging from a flat stat increase, to shooting an additional projectile when using a specific type of weapon.
+Hats in Mythfall are the most numerous and varied category of items as of now - they are equippable pieces of equpment, that can grant the player various and numerous buffs, ranging from a flat stat increase, to shooting an additional projectile when using a specific type of weapon.

 ## Types of Hats
-Whilst most of the hats avalible in the game can only be obtained as a reward for beating [Bosses](), there are still few that can be crafted be players at the [Blacksmith]() in the [Hub](), those include:
+Whilst most of the hats available in the game can only be obtained as a reward for beating [Bosses](), there are still a few hats that can be crafted by players at the [Blacksmith]() in the [Hub](), those include:
 - [The helmets](./helmets.md)
 - [The Coconut Helmet](./coconutHelmet.md)